The Blog Social

 • Add a one-sentence description of each and why you love it

-• Organize by category (design tools, email marketing platforms, productivity apps)
+• Organise by category (design tools, email marketing platforms, productivity apps)

 • Design in Canva or format as a Google Doc